stakewise/multiproof/README.md

 ## Standard Merkle Trees

-This library works on "standard" merkle trees designed for Ethereum smart contracts.
+This library works on "standard" Merkle trees designed for Ethereum smart contracts.
 We have defined them with a few characteristics that make them secure and good for on-chain verification.

 - The tree is shaped as a [complete binary tree](https://xlinux.nist.gov/dads/HTML/completeBinaryTree.html).
 - The leaves are sorted.